tetractic/FormatDocComments/README.md

 ![Menu screenshot](images/menu-screenshot.png)

-The extension adds two new commands to the *Edit* › *Advanced* menu:
+The extension adds two new commands to the *Edit* â€º *Advanced* menu:
 * *Format Doc Comments in Selection* formats the XML documentation comments that overlap the selection.
 If nothing is selected then it formats the comment under the caret.